bollasap/loopy-belief-propagation-for-stereo-matching/README.md

 # Loopy Belief Propagation for Stereo Matching
 A C++ implementation of Loopy Belief Propagation for stereo matching.
-It uses the "min-sum" variation of the algorithm and the "Accelerated" (Right-Left-Down-Up pass) message update schedule.
+It uses the "min-sum" variation of the algorithm and the "Accelerated" (Right-Left-Down-Up sweep) message update schedule.

 ## Input Image
 The Tsukuba stereo image that used as input.